Advertisement

 Peppermint

-Peppermint, often used to flavor gum, tea and toothpaste, can soothe an upset stomach, but it might not be the best remedy for other gastrointestinal (GI) issues.
+Peppermint, often used to flavor gum, tea, and toothpaste, can soothe an upset stomach, but it might not be the best remedy for other gastrointestinal (GI) issues.

 Sipping a warm glass of peppermint tea as a way to unwind after a long day actually relaxes us from the inside, out.
 Peppermint can loosen your stomach muscles, making it effective in soothing indigestion.
+But the same process can actually worsen acid reflux.
+In addition to the stomach, peppermint relaxes muscles in the esophageal sphincter.
+This increases the likelihood of reflux.

 french fries, high-fat foods, fatty foods, cajun fries